Skip to content

 Serving & Pairing Suggestions

-Serve this cider braised rabbit with herbs the way Samwise Gamgee intended – with a side dish of potatoes or a slice of bread!
+Serve this cider braised rabbit with herbs the way Samwise Gamgee intended: with a side dish of potatoes, like our Duck Fat Roast Potatoes or Buttermilk Mashed Potatoes, or a slice of bread, like our No Knead Beer Bread or our Herbed Potato Rolls.

 A Hobbit’s Feast